leo-bogert/perfect-flac-encode/README.md

 	* flac
 	* shntool
 * Obtain the ["accuraterip-checksum" source code](https://github.com/leo-bogert/accuraterip-checksum) and compile it.
 Put the binary into a directory which is in $PATH.
 You need version 1.4 at least.
 * Obtain the ["eac-crc" script](https://github.com/leo-bogert/eac-crc) and put it into a directory which is in $PATH.
-You need version 1.2 at least Don't forget to install its required packages.
+You need version 1.2 at least.
+Don't forget to install its required packages.

 # Syntax: